 This unique travel gift is perfect for people who are always losing things (or just have bad luck).

 It is a credit card-sized Bluetooth GPS tracker that can be attached to a phone, wallet, luggage…basically anything you don’t want to lose.

 If the item gets misplaced, simply check the app to see its location on a map.
 From there, you can even call the tracker to make it ring, pinpointing the item’s exact location.

-I don’t care how addicted we’ve become to our phones—Playing cards will NEVER go out of style (especially where there’s no wifi!)
+I don’t care how addicted we’ve become to our phones—a good old fashion game of cards will NEVER go out of style (especially where there’s no wifi!)

 These special playing cards are perfect for travelers wanting to practice the language of the country they’re traveling in.
 Each card has a common phrase in the target language, as well as the phonetic spelling.

 These scratch travel journals are the “mobile version” of the popular scratch travel posters that I’ll show you a bit later.